haidnav/MonteCarloSimulation/README.md

 - Pandas

 **Credits:**
 This app was created by Haider Naveed.
-You can find the source code and additional projects on  my GitHub profile.

 License
 This project is open-source and available under the MIT License.